 Extroverts get a lot of attention and recognition because they’re the squeaky wheels at your company.
-The valuable contributions of introverts, on the other hand, may get overlooked because those employees are less likely to fight to get noticed.
+The valuable contributions of introverts, on the other hand, may get overlooked.
+Because those employees are less likely to fight to get noticed.
 Sound familiar?
-Then you may have an employee engagement problem on your hands that could cost you a lot of money in the long run.
+Then you may have an employee engagement problem on your hands.
+And that could cost you a lot of money in the long run.

 We tend to value extroversion in the workplace because it looks a lot like passion and dedication.
 Quiet, thoughtful introverts can look less dedicated at first glance, but are often more productive, better risk takers, and make great leaders.
-Ignoring the needs of these high-performing employees when you’re looking at employee engagement activities can mean unintentionally alienating a big portion of your workforce — which might just mean they will vote with their feet.
+Ignoring the needs of these high-performing employees when you’re looking at employee engagement activities?
+It can mean unintentionally alienating a big portion of your workforce.

-That’s an expensive mistake to make when you consider that the average cost to rehire for a single position is typically equal to 33% of the annual compensation for that position.
-It makes a lot more sense to look at employee engagement strategies that can help introverted employees feel more comfortable, more satisfied, and as a result, more loyal to your company.
+That’s an expensive mistake to make when you consider the average cost to rehire is equal to 33% of the annual compensation.
+It makes more sense to look at employee engagement strategies that can help introverted employees feel more comfortable, more satisfied, and as a result, more loyal to your company.

-On top of that, introvert brains and extrovert brains respond differently to dopamine — the chemical that motivates us, makes us more talkative, and keeps us alert, among other functions.
-Extroverts have more active dopamine receptors, while introverts respond more readily to a chemical called acetylcholine that makes people feel good when they turn inward.
+On top of that, introvert brains and extrovert brains respond differently to dopamine.
+The chemical that motivates us, makes us more talkative, and keeps us alert, among other functions.
+Extroverts have more active dopamine receptors.
+Introverts respond more readily to a chemical called acetylcholine that makes people feel good when they turn inward.

 The short answer is that engaged employees stick around.
-When workers in different industries are surveyed, researchers commonly find that many — as many as half — would be willing to accept another job offer on the spot if the benefits were right.
-What’s surprising isn’t that those employees would be willing to go, but rather that the other half are willing to stay even when given the promise of greater pay somewhere else.
+Researchers commonly find that 50% would accept another job offer on the spot if the benefits were right.
+What’s surprising isn’t that those employees would be willing to go.
+But rather that the other half are willing to stay even when given the promise of greater pay somewhere else.
 That’s employee engagement.

-When your workforce (introverts and extroverts alike) feel a connection both to the work they are doing and to your company’s larger goals, they’ll be more likely to stick around through thick and thin, which will save you time and money.
+When your workforce (introverts and extroverts alike) feel a connection both to the work they are doing and to your company’s larger goals, they’ll be more likely to stick around through thick and thin.
+That will save you time and money.
 They’ll also work harder, be more productive, and more likely to go above and beyond the call of duty.

 Here’s how to make sure your introverted employees are just as engaged as the extroverts at your company: